Cormorant culling: South Australia

 In April 1905, the South Australian government inaugurated a bounty of 1d per head of cormorant or freshwater turtle.
-Prior May 1908, 25,537 cormorant heads were paid for, and 89,333 turtles.
+Prior to May 1908, 25,537 cormorant heads were paid for, and 89,333 turtles.
 Most of the cormorants came from Kangaroo Island and Franklin Harbor rookeries and the turtles were caught in the Murray River and its lakes.

 In the year 1909–1910, 3183 cormorants were destroyed in South Australia, with bounties paid for their heads.
 During the same period, 18,706 turtles were also culled as both animals were considered 'enemies' of fish.
 The total combined bounty paid was £91 4/.

 Opponents of the cull argued that cormorants were responsible for keeping toadfish and leatherjacket numbers in check on Kangaroo Island, and that these fish, feeding on the larvae of other fish, likely had a greater impact on reducing quantities of preferred target species than the cormorants' own fishing practices.
 They argued that the animals should be protected, not hunted.